SallaApp/webhook-actions-js/README.md

     req.body,
     req.headers.authorization,
     ...{
-      /* add more arguments, will be passed to listner functions and SallaWebhook js files*/ }
+      /* add more arguments, will be passed to listener functions and SallaWebhook js files*/ }
   )
 );